ecarlotti/node-red-contrib-msal-certauth/README.md

 ## Unit-Testing /Test JWT

 - Install node via `npm i node-red-contrib-msalcertauth`
-- Rename /test/config_sample.json to config.json and set the proper clientId, tenantId etc.
+- Set the proper clientId, tenantId in the config.json file.
 - Run `npm test`
 - Respone should be a JWT.